tamere/libusb-pharo/README.md

 ```

 # HID layer
-This repository also hold an implementation of the Human Interface Device protocol with a driver to be used with libusb binding.
+This repository also holds an implementation of the Human Interface Device protocol with a driver to be used with libusb binding.

 ## Install
 ```